Welsh Corgi Pembroke

 Welsh Corgi Pembroke is a beloved breed known for their short legs, cute appearance, and friendly personality.
 They were originally bred as herding dogs and have a long history as hardworking farm dogs in Wales.
 While they are no longer used for farm work today, they still possess their herding instincts and require regular exercise and mental stimulation.

 The Welsh Corgi Pembroke.
 A 'royaly' good dog.

 People of all ages love the Welsh Corgi Pembroke; they are natural charmers.
-The queen of England even currently owns two as they have become a traditional companion in England's royal family.
+The queen of England has owned several over the years, as they have become a traditional companion in England's royal family.